radicle-dev/radicle-alpha/rfcs/0003-radicle-daemon.rst

 ---------

-This RFC gives a rough spec of the *radicle daemon*, a long-running background process which replicates remote machines on the users PC.
+This RFC gives a rough spec of the *radicle daemon*, a long-running background process which materialises the state of remote IPFS machines on the users PC.

 Motivation
 -----------